 2. Delivery Speed

-The faster you can share photos with clients, the more satisfied they will be and more likely to give you more work.
+The faster you can upload photos and share them with clients, the more satisfied they will be and more likely to give you additional work.
 Remember that your clients will not always have time to go through the digital files you send, given their busy life schedules.

 A photo-sharing service that allows for instant delivery will be preferable.
 You should not have to go through multiple steps or wait for ages before the client gets the images.